Advertisement / Annons:

 Are there other sources of light that can be used?

-I bought this simple RGB lamp.
+I bought this simple RGB LED bulb.
 Included is a remote control by which you can control the color.

-Test photos of four different settings, the step between different settings are a bit rough, I will test it later as a flat calibration source.
+Test photos of four different settings, the step between different settings are a bit rough, I will test it later if it can be used as a flat calibration source.
 But first I have to built a diffusor to it to get even light.

 Here is a test light box I mounted the RGB Led lamp into, on the left side is the diffuser.
 Note, you can only enclosure low power lamps into a box like this, otherwise it could get up in fire.
 If it works I make a new better light box with white walls that reflect the light better and get it more even, maybe add one more diffuser separated 5 cm from the other.